 Washington and Lee University (W&L) in Lexington, Virginia leases a 444 kilowatt solar photovoltaic energy system at two locations on campus.
 The School of Law’s Lewis Hall hosts 1,016 SunPower solar PV panels with a capacity of 325 kW.
 A custom-designed steel solar canopy constructed over the university’s parking deck supports 540 Sanyo solar PV panels rated at 119 kW.
 Altogether, both solar arrays hold 1,556 solar panels, all made in the United States.

 The project started operations in December of 2011 as the largest solar energy system in the Commonwealth of Virginia.
 Solar power at W&L represents a natural outgrowth of the University’s commitment to environmental sustainability and leadership on energy issues.

-Secure Futures, through its subsidiary Lexington Solar, LC, purchased and owns the solar panels on the W&L campus.
+Secure Futures, through its subsidiary Lexington Solar LLC, purchased and owns the solar panels on the W&L campus.
 W&L hosts the solar facility, and leases the equipment from Lexington Solar.
 Using economic stimulus funds provided by the American Recovery and Reinvestment Act (ARRA) of 2009, the Virginia Deparment of Mines, Minerals and Energy awarded an incentive grant for the project.
 ARRA funds through the US Treasury 1603 Investment Tax Credit grant also helped finance this project.